 Lightweight and modular mediation that provides connections among other elements of the architecture through its composition, integration, and transformation components.

 Microservice-oriented architecture that interfaces with the mediation or back-end layer for integration with the rest of the architecture.

 Messaging that enables reliable, high-speed, and high-volume asynchronous communications among software components.

 Enhancing functions, such as service discovery and life-cycle management that provide shared capabilities to the API gateways, microservices and other applications.

 The managed APIs, messaging, and integration capabilities of the solution are containerized and certified for Red Hat OpenShift Container Platform.
 With this solution as a foundation, service providers can begin their journey to migrate their OSS and BSS systems from monolithic applications to microservices-based designs by keeping these systems intact, step-by-step prioritizing, and implementing their key functions as microservices.
 The newly created microservices may offer a more efficient and agile set of functions that can still work together with the OSS and BSS capabilities that have not been migrated.

 Service providers around the world have worked with Red Hat to implement API-centric integration of internal and external systems, improving compliance and security, accelerating innovation, and reducing costs.
 As environments become increasingly complex, Red Hat API-centric agile integration solutions can help deliver more flexibility, increased scalability, and better efficiency through software reuse.
-Interested in learning more about how to modernize your OSS and BSS with Red Hat agile integration?
-Read the complete brief.
+Interested in learning more about how to modernize your OSS and BSS with Red Hat?
+Head to our Telecommunications page.